Local H-Principles for Partial Holomorphic Relations: Holomorphic approximation

-\begin{proof}(Of Theorem \ref{theorem: Mergelyan}) Since $S$ is a Stein compact (recall that a compact subset of a complex manifold is called Stein compact if it admits a basis of Stein neighbourhoods in $X$) and the result is local, it is enough to prove it in the case in which $B$ is a relatively compact Stein domain.
+\begin{proof}[Proof (of Theorem \ref{theorem: Mergelyan}).]
+Since $S$ is a Stein compact and the result is local, it is enough to prove it in the case in which $B$ is a Stein manifold.

-Given that, the bundle $X\to B$ is finitely generated, so there exists a surjective holomorphic vector bundle map $f:B\times\CC^N\to X$ for some $N\in\NN$.
-Now we can embed $X$ as a holomorphic vector subbundle of $B\times\CC^N$ such that $B\times\CC^N=X\oplus \ker f$ (See Corollary 2.6.6 in \cite{SteinMflds} or Corollary 5.29 in \cite{EliCie}), so there exists a holomorphic projection $\pi:B\times\CC^N\to X$ such that $\ker\pi=\ker f$.
-This allows us to see sections from $B$ to $X$ as maps to $\CC^N$.
-Therefore we can apply Lemma \ref{Lemma: Parametric Mergelyan for functions} in each component and then project the resulting map to $X$ by $\pi$ to obtain the result. \end{proof}
+As the bundle $X\to B$ is finitely generated, there exists a surjective holomorphic vector bundle map $f:B\times\CC^N\to X$ for some $N\in\NN$.
+We can embed $X$ as a holomorphic vector subbundle of $B\times\CC^N$ such that $B\times\CC^N=X\oplus \ker f$ (see Corollary 2.6.6 in \cite{SteinMflds} or Corollary 5.29 in \cite{EliCie}), hence there exists a holomorphic projection $\pi:B\times\CC^N\to X$ such that $\ker\pi=\ker f$.
+This allows us to {consider} sections from $B$ to $X$ as maps to $\CC^N$.
+Therefore we can apply Lemma \ref{Lemma: Parametric Mergelyan for functions} to each component and then project the resulting map to $X$ by $\pi$ to obtain the result. \end{proof}